GameTimeline

 Essos Books & history

-Valyrian dragonlords destroy Old Ghis in the Fifth Ghiscari War—the Freehold becomes Essos's dominant power.
+Valyrian dragonlords shatter Old Ghis in the Fifth Ghiscari War—the Freehold becomes Essos’s unmatched power.
+Slavery and colonies expand in the wreckage; later Slaver’s Bay cities remember Ghis as a fallen rival, not a living empire.

 What happened